fritzconnection documentation

 fc.call_http("getbasicdevicestats", "12345 7891011")

 FritzConnection provides two basic commands to communicate with the router APIs: call_action() for the TR-064-Interface and call_http() for the (AHA)-HTTP-Interface.
 Both APIs can be used on the same FritzConnection instance side by side.
-With the call_action() and call_http() methods every service/action-combination and commands documented by the AVM support-page (Apps/TR-064, HTTP) can get executed.
+With the call_action() and call_http() methods every service/action-combination and commands documented by the FRITZ! support-page (Apps/TR-064, HTTP) can get executed.

 • call_action() expects a TR-064 service- and an action-name (and optional arguments).
 In general FritzConnection can execute every service and action provided by the (model-specific) API as documented by AVM.
 For i.e. this can be network settings, status informations, access to home automation devices and much more.
 The call_action() method returns the response from the router as a dictionary with the values already converted to the matching Python datatypes.